pi-hole/docs/docs/ftldns/configfile.md

 ### Statistics settings

 #### `MAXLOGAGE=24.0` {#maxlogage data-toc-label='Max Log Age'}
   Up to how many hours of queries should be imported from the database and logs?
-Maximum is 744 (31 days)
+Maximum is 24.0
 <hr/>
 #### `PRIVACYLEVEL=0|1|2|3|4` {#privacylevel data-toc-label='Privacy Level'}
   Which privacy level is used?<br>